 Daniel never originally planned to serve in overseas missions.
 From the time he was 13, he confidently pursued a role as a U.S. youth pastor.
 It wasn’t until college when he met his future wife Rachel, who was going overseas as a special education teacher for missionary kids, that he began praying about the possibilities.

 “God really had to work on my heart,” Daniel said.
 “I thought I couldn't be a youth pastor overseas.
 I had built up my own assumptions that I needed to do it stateside.”

 One Sunday Daniel and Rachel visited a little Baptist church where a retired missionary teacher happened to be speaking.
 After the service, Daniel and Rachel shared their story with her.
 When Daniel started to make an excuse about why he couldn’t serve as a youth pastor overseas, she looked at him and said, “Man, you’re really limiting God, aren’t you?”

 “That statement struck me really hard,” Daniel said.
 “I realized I had put restrictions on how I thought I would best serve God.
 I had a calling from God but then I had put all these caveats on how I wanted my gifts and skills to come to fruition.
 After that I said, ‘Okay, God knows how to use me best and that could be overseas.’”

 After five years of ministering to kids and families overseas, Daniel looks back on the moment he stopped putting limits on God with assurance.
 “We love our ministry [overseas]!
 It’s been exactly what we hoped for,” Daniel said.

-2. Think of your family and your ministry as one in the same.
+2. Think of your family and your ministry as one and the same.